openAOD/Details/README.md

 We are an open-source developer association focused on improving tools, libraries and learning media for other developers.

 ## Are your licenses fully open-source?
 Yes.
-Our projects, libraries and utilities either use the Apache License 2.0 or MIT License.
-Both of these licenses are Open Source Initiative approved.
+Our projects, libraries and utilities use the MIT License which has been approved by the Free Software Foundation (FSF).

 ## If I use your project, am I required to attribute you?
 Although highly encouraged, it absolutely upto you if you want to attribute us if you use our projects in your works.